merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 {WHATEVER IS THERE}
 ```

+We have seven *Trichodesmium* genomes, some are metagenome-assembled genomes from the tara ocean metagenomic dataset, and other a reference genomes found on NCBI refseq.

-Don't forget to activate your anvi'o environment:
+Before you start, don't forget to activate your anvi'o environment:

 ```bash
 conda activate anvio-dev